mltframework/mlt_web/plugins/FilterDynamic_loudness.md

 title: Reset Count
 description:
 The number of times the filter has reset the loudness measurement.
 The measurement is reset whenever the filter detects a discontinuity in the frame sequence.
-It also resets when it detects that the producer has changed.
+It also resets when it detects that the producer has changed if clip_reset is set.
 type: integer
 readonly: yes
 required: no